kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Kubelet:
 * set Pod's Status.ContainerStatuses[i].Resources for Containers upon placing a new Pod on the Node,
-* update Pod's Status.Resize and Status...AllocatedResources upon resize,
+* update Pod's Status...AllocatedResources and Status...Resources upon resize,
+* manage the new `PodResizePending` and `PodResizeInProgress` conditions
 * change UpdateContainerResources CRI API to work for both Linux & Windows.

 Scheduler: